tionebsalocin/consul/website/source/docs/agent/options.html.md

   When set, uses a subset of the agent's TLS configuration (`key_file`, `cert_file`, `ca_file`, `ca_path`, and `server_name`) to set up the client for HTTP or gRPC health checks.
 This allows services requiring 2-way TLS to be checked using the agent's credentials.
 This was added in Consul 1.0.1 and defaults to false.

-* <a name="enable_central_service_config"></a><a href="#enable_central_service_config">`enable_central_service_config`</a>
-  When set, the Consul agent will look for any centralized service configurations that match a registering service instance.
-  If it finds any, the agent will merge the centralized defaults with the service instance configuration.
-This allows for things like service protocol or proxy configuration to be defined centrally and inherited by any affected service registrations.

 * <a name="enable_debug"></a><a href="#enable_debug">`enable_debug`</a> When set, enables some
   additional debugging features.
 Currently, this is only used to access runtime profiling HTTP endpoints, which